Queen of Kings (song): Background and composition

 "Queen of Kings" was written by Henning Olerud, Stanley Ferdinandez, Linda Dale, and Alessandra Mele at a specialized songwriting camp for the Melodi Grand Prix, the annual competition that the Norwegian Broadcasting Corporation (NRK) uses to select its entry for the Eurovision Song Contest.
 The song was inspired by a piano melody played by her producer, with Alessandra stating that she imagined "a goddess running in the darkness through the woods, through the trees in a winter storm.
 She's a strong woman, coming out of a bad period".
 The song is also inspired by Alessandra's Italian heritage combined with her experiences living in Norway, with Alessandra wanting to combine Norwegian culture and the "power" of Italian mannerisms of speaking to make the song portray a "powerful woman".

-"Queen of Kings" is described as an song advocating for female empowerment that is inspired by Alessandra's experiences with being bisexual in Italy.
+"Queen of Kings" is described as a song advocating for female empowerment that is inspired by Alessandra's experiences with being bisexual in Italy.
 To Alessandra, it also advocated for perseverance through hard times, stating that "the song represents me as an artist but also as a person.
 I am not perfect and I have been through a lot but I am also proud of the bad things that happened to me because it helped shape who I am."
 The song also uses the symbolism of a queen, which to Alessandra represented that "she will rise up because of all the shit that she has been going through... because you felt it, you're going to grow out of it."
 References to Norwegian folklore are also made within the song, with Wiwibloggs writer Oliver Adams stating that the rhythms used within the song "emulate those used in sea shanties and traditional Norwegian folk songs".